Dalhousie is slowing down storm water using the natural environment and innovative building practices

 Examples of campus stormwater management include:

-- Commercial building rain cisterns (rain water collection for resuse in washrooms) in the Mona Campbell Building and Lemarchant Place.
+- Commercial building rain cisterns (rain water collection for resuse in washrooms) in the Mona Campbell Building, Lemarchant Place, and Richard Murrary Design Building;

-- Green roofs, examples include the Mona Campbell, Henry Hicks, Chemistry, Dentistry, Life Science Centre, Wallace McCain Learning Commons, Marion McCain Arts and Social Sciences, and LeMarchant Place.
+- Green roofs, examples include the Mona Campbell, Henry Hicks, Chemistry, Dentistry, Life Science Centre, Wallace McCain Learning Commons, Marion McCain Arts & Social Sciences, LeMarchant Place, and Richard Murrary Design Building;

 - Ongoing stormwater management research.